6 Most Common Emotional Reactions To A Divorce

 5. Fear

-Always ashamed of the anxiety at what he world found miniscule or unimportant, I was afraid to really go after what I wanted.
+Always ashamed of the anxiety at what the world found minuscule or unimportant, I was afraid to really go after what I wanted.
 The crystal ball I consulted saw disaster in my future, so I never gave my life a decent try.
 With no one knocking at the door, I found myself acting in my single life how I'd acted in my marriage: I was settling.
 Oddly, I never felt afraid to be on my own — it was doing something on my own that was the problem.

 6. Disappointment

 What I wanted and what I needed weren't there.
 You can't be with someone, even yourself, for that long without becoming, well, becoming.
 I had become a stronger, more assured woman — and more confident about my ability to make it on my own.
 What I hadn't counted on was things going in different directions than I'd imagined.
 It was true that my life was different and actually better in many, many ways.
 Still, the differences didn't shake my world the way I figured.
-The classy-but-killer cocktail dresses I got for the new life I'd dreamed about had the tags on them when I'd outgrown them years later.
+The classy but killer cocktail dresses I got for the new life I'd dreamed about had the tags on them when I'd outgrown them years later.

 It's taken a lot of hindsight to figure out what has always been true: I have to work to get what I want in my life.
 The responsibility is mine, and externals — divorce, a move, job change — don't make any difference unless my head is in order.
 The feelings I experienced aren't much different than what anyone going through a life loss goes through.
-I give myself a lot of credit that I was courageous and autonomous enough that I left my marriage and that, tough as it got, I'd moved past it enough never even tempted to return.
+I give myself a lot of credit that I was courageous and autonomous enough to leave my marriage and that, tough as it got, I'd moved past it enough never even tempted to return.
+Divorce gives us an opportunity, and you can decide to take it or leave it.
+Like I said, I had the chance to make my life different and better.
+That's just what divorce is — a chance.
+Nothing is guaranteed, so just do your best, and be gentle with yourself as you work through your many emotions.
+And know that, like just like a marriage, a successful divorce takes work.